brandonio21/SQLiteDatabaseManager/README.md

 This library uses the System.Data.SQLite library to communicate with SQLite databases.

+I have found that the main benefit of using this library is not having to worry about opening the connection or creating the database file, as this is handled within the library.
+If this is something you must absolutely do, this library will probably be of 0 use to you.

 ## TO-DO LIST ##
 0) Make a to-do list.